This blog has been updated following the publication of Policy Statement 19/21 and Supervisory Statement 5/21 in July 2021.

 - Other considerations

-In terms of governance, whilst the proposals do not introduce new requirements, further details are provided of the PRA’s expectations.
+In terms of governance, whilst the SS does not introduce new requirements, further details are provided of the PRA’s expectations.
 There is an emphasis in particular on ensuring that individuals responsible for governance of UK entities are appropriately independent of the parent, whilst at the same time having sufficient credibility and influence with the group’s wider management to be able to ensure that the interests of the UK entities are considered.
 The PRA expects banks to allocate responsibility for overseeing the firm’s booking arrangements to a Senior Management Function (SMF) holder.

 When the PRA’s expectations are not met